TejasSingh29/eCommerce-follow-along/README.md

 You will get the mail of the user using that you need to retrive the _id of the user For each product the order will be different with same address using order schema you created earlier you will store order details in mongodb order collection

+## Steps for Milestone 26📝
+You need to create an endpoint that will receive the user mail You will get the mail of the user using that you need to retrive the _id of the user Using that _id you need to get all the orders of that user Send all the users orders in the response.